ailich/MultiscaleDTM/README.md

 ### Slope, Aspect and Curvature

-- `SlpAsp` calculates multi-scale slope and aspect using a modified version of the algorithm from Misiuk et al (2021) which extends classical formulations of slope restricted to a 3x3 window (Fleming and Hoffer, 1979; Horn et al., 1981; Ritter, 1987).
+- `SlpAsp` - Calculates multi-scale slope and aspect using a modified version of the algorithm from Misiuk et al (2021) which extends classical formulations of slope restricted to a 3x3 window (Fleming and Hoffer, 1979; Horn et al., 1981; Ritter, 1987).
 This algorithm